Browse the selections to see how you can be involved at the Graduate School of Management.

 - A brief overview of the cards/structure of feedback will be sent to you prior to the event.

-Present your company to our students.
-This is the perfect venue to promote your benefits and engage our students prior to interview schedules.
+Sponsor an information session on campus or trek to your company.
+Promote your benefits and engage our students prior to interview schedules.
 (Year-round)

 We welcome you to represent your employer at our annual Spring MBA Career fair, held on our San Ramon campus.
 This is an excellent opportunity to engage our MBA talent from both our Daytime and part-time programs in a boutique fair setting.
-(Time commitment: 2-4 hours.)
+(Date: February 26, 2016.
+Time commitment: 2-4 hours.)

 - Meet with candidates for information interviews.
 (Time commitment: approx. 1 hour per interview.
 Frequency: as needed)